NGSEP/NGSEPcore/README.txt

 detection on genotype-by-sequencing (GBS), RAD sequencing, whole exome sequencing (WES), RNA-seq and low coverage (less than 10x) whole genome sequencing (WGS) data.
-Although it can also be used on high coverage WGS data, the classic sample-by-sample analysis (commands FindVariants, MergeVariants and MergeVCF) is still recommended to identify structural variants.
-This module requires one or more read alignment files in SAM or BAM format and the reference genome that was used to produce the alignments.
+Although it can also be used on high coverage WGS data, the classic sample-by-sample analysis (commands SingleSampleVariantsDetector, MergeVariants and VCFMerge) is still recommended to identify structural variants.
+This module requires one or more read alignment files in SAM, BAM or CRAM format and the reference genome that was used to produce the alignments.
+Alignments must be sorted by reference coordinates.

 USAGE:

-java -jar NGSEPcore.jar MultisampleVariantsDetector <OPTIONS> <BAM_FILE>*
+java -jar NGSEPcore.jar MultisampleVariantsDetector <OPTIONS> <ALIGNMENTS_FILE>*

 OPTIONS: